Card

 [!card layout="snap" title="Remote snap card" icon="home"](https://retype.com/)

-text Overrides the description or excerpt.
-Horizontal and vertical render formatted text.
-Compact and signal render plain text.
-Snap ignores this property.
+Horizontal and vertical Cards render basic markdown syntax in text.
+Compact and signal Cards render plain text.
+Snap Cards ignore text.

 [!card layout="vert" title="Start with v4.2"](/blog/2026-05-26-whats-new-in-retype-v460.md)